-- (A) To reinstate OfficeMax net current and net noncurrent deferred tax assets which will be realizable as a result of the merger. - (B) To reflect the step-up in property, plant, and equipment values to fair value based on preliminary estimates of fair value.
+(A) To reinstate OfficeMax net current and net noncurrent deferred tax assets which will be realizable as a result of the merger.

-- (C) To reflect the assets and liabilities related to the PowerMax distribution facilities. - (D) To eliminate the goodwill previously recorded on OfficeMax's books. - (E) To reflect the excess of acquisition cost over the estimated fair value of net assets acquired (goodwill). - (F) To reflect intangible assets arising from the acquisition. - (G) To reflect the issuance of new debt to finance the cash portion of the purchase price, including estimated merger costs and estimated merger liabilities. - (H) To reflect estimated net deferred tax liabilities arising from the purchase accounting pro forma adjustments. - (I) To reflect the elimination of the shareholders' equity accounts of OfficeMax. - (J) To reflect the issuance of Boise common stock as a component of the merger consideration. - (K) To reflect the increase in depreciation and amortization expense due to (1) the amortization of definite lived intangible assets arising from the merger, (2) the increase in depreciation resulting from the step-up of property, plant, and equipment and (3) the increase in depreciation resulting from recording the assets of the PowerMax distribution facilities. - (L) To reclassify lease expense to interest expense resulting from recording the assets and liabilities of the PowerMax distribution facilities. - (M) To reflect the increase in interest expense resulting from the issuance of debt to finance the cash portion of the purchase price including transaction costs and acquisition liabilities.
-The interest rate on the new debt of \$555 million is assumed to be 7.5%.
-A change of 25 basis points in the interest rate assumed would result in an annual change in interest expense and net income of \$1.4 million and \$0.8 million, respectively. - (N) To reflect the income tax effect of the income statement entries described above at a combined state and federal effective rate of 39%. - (O) To eliminate the tax benefit from the reversal of the valuation allowance during the fiscal year ended January 25, 2003. - (P) To reflect increased income tax expense for OfficeMax at a combined state and federal effective rate of 39% as a result of eliminating the valuation allowance for the realizability of deferred tax assets.
+- (B) To reflect the step-up in property, plant, and equipment values to fair value based on preliminary estimates of fair value. - (C) To reflect the assets and liabilities related to the PowerMax distribution facilities. - (D) To eliminate the goodwill previously recorded on OfficeMax's books. - (E) To reflect the excess of acquisition cost over the estimated fair value of net assets acquired (goodwill). - (F) To reflect intangible assets arising from the acquisition. - (G) To reflect the prepaid asset for the deferred financing costs incurred in connection with the offering of \$500 million of Senior Notes. - (H) To reflect the issuance of new debt to finance the cash portion of the purchase price, including estimated merger costs and estimated merger liabilities. - (I) To reflect estimated net deferred tax liabilities arising from the purchase accounting pro forma adjustments. - (J) To reflect the elimination of the shareholders' equity accounts of OfficeMax. - (K) To reflect the issuance of Boise common stock as a component of the merger consideration. - (L) To reflect the increase in depreciation and amortization expense due to (1) the amortization of definite lived intangible assets arising from the merger, (2) the increase in depreciation resulting from the step-up of property, plant, and equipment and (3) the increase in depreciation resulting from recording the assets of the PowerMax distribution facilities. - (M) To reclassify lease expense to interest expense resulting from recording the assets and liabilities of the PowerMax distribution facilities. - (N) To reflect the increase in interest expense resulting from the issuance of \$556 million of debt to finance the cash portion of the purchase price including transaction costs and acquisition liabilities, and the amortization of the deferred financing costs incurred in connection with the offering of \$500 million of Senior Notes.
+We have assumed a 6.5% rate for the offering of \$300 million of Senior Notes and 7.0% for the offering of \$200 million of Senior Notes that Boise issued in October 2003.
+We have assumed a 7.5% interest rate on the remaining \$56 million of debt. - (O) To reflect the income tax effect of the income statement entries described above at a combined state and federal effective rate of 39%. - (P) To eliminate the tax benefit from the reversal of the valuation allowance during the fiscal year ended January 25, 2003. - (Q) To reflect increased income tax (provision) benefit for OfficeMax at a combined state and federal effective rate of 39% as a result of eliminating the valuation allowance for the realizability of deferred tax assets.